 The CFPB is now proposing similar — but even more stringent — regulations for the payday loan industry.
 The new underwriting rules include a minimum of 60 days between loans and a regulation prohibiting further loans for a full year unless borrowers can prove that their financial situation has improved.

 The OCC regulations practically that most borrowers would not qualify for advance deposit loans.
 The proposed CFPB regulations will have the save impact on the payday loan industry.
 Simply stated, borrowers who can meet the qualifications will be those who have access to other credit products.
 Millions of people, however, who do not have the same access to credit will be left with no legal source of funds to meet a financial emergency.

-CFPB Admits Payday Loans are Necessary for Many Americans
+CFPB Admits fast payday loans are Necessary for Many Americans

-A payday loan can be a viable option for many borrowers who need a relatively small amount of money for a short term.
-Payday loans, however, are not the perfect solution for all financial problems.
-If you would like to learn more about payday loans, you can find additional articles at PersonalMoneyStore.com.
+A payday loan can be a viable option for many borrowers who need a relatively small amount of money for a short term. fast payday loans, however, are not the perfect solution for all financial problems.
+If you would like to learn more about fast payday loans, you can find additional articles at PersonalMoneyStore.com.